 - Mix in the chopped sundried tomatoes.

 - Spread a little oil from the jar of sundried tomatoes in the mixing bowl that had the flour mixture.
 Place the dough in the oiled bowl.
-Cover with a clean kitchen towel and set in a warm draft-free place to rise and double in size, after about 1 to 2 hours.
+Cover with a clean kitchen towel and set in a warm draft-free place to rise and double in size, after 1 to 2 hours.

 - On a lightly floured surface, shape the dough into a round or oval shape.
 Use your hands to gently push the sides of the dough underneath itself, to create tension on the top.